Automorphisms of the procongruence pants complex: Introduction

-This is accomplished by considering the action of antiholomorphic involutions of $\kPG^{\pm}(S)$ on the procongruence curve complex $\kC(S)$.
+We then proceed by considering the action of antiholomorphic involutions of $\kPG^{\pm}(S)$ on the procongruence curve complex $\kC(S)$.
 By Lemma~\ref{preserve}, for $g(S)=0$, there is only one $\kG^{\pm}(S)$-conjugacy class of antiholomorphic involutions in $\kPG(S)$.
-We can then assume that a given automorphism of $\kPG^{\pm}(S)$ fixes this involution and then preserves its fixed point locus in $\kC(S)$.
-By Lemma~\ref{fixed} and Proposition~\ref{boundaryfixedpro}, this locus is finite and consists of isotopy classes of simple closed curves on $S$ which have between them geometric intersection either $0$ or $2$.
-Since pairs of curves with geometric intersection $2$ correspond to edges of the pants complex, we can apply Theorem~\ref{mainlemma} and conclude that the given automorphism is induced by an inner automorphism of $\kG^{\pm}(S)$.
+Thus, after composing with an inner automorphism of $\kG^{\pm}(S)$, we can assume that a given automorphism of $\kPG^{\pm}(S)$ fixes an antiholomorphic involution and so preserves its fixed-point locus in $\kC(S)$.

+By Lemma~\ref{fixed} and Proposition~\ref{boundaryfixedpro}, such a fixed-point locus is finite and consists of isotopy classes of simple closed curves on $S$ which have between them geometric intersection either $0$ or $2$.
+Since pairs of curves with geometric intersection $2$ correspond to edges of the pants complex, we can apply Theorem~\ref{mainlemma} and conclude that the given automorphism is in fact induced by an inner automorphism of $\kG^{\pm}(S)$.

 {\bf Acknowledgements}.
 We thank Javier Aramayona and Dan Margalit for some useful comments on a preliminary version of this manuscript which helped us to spot an error in the proof and improve the main result of the paper.
+We thank the referees for their careful reading and for their thorough comments, which led us to add many important details and improve the presentation.